-We welcome all families interested in RPCS for Upper School to visit campus for one of two optional Open Houses (Experience days) during the Fall to meet our faculty, staff, coaches, and students!
+We welcome all families interested in RPCS for Upper School to visit campus for our optional Open House during the Fall to meet our faculty, staff, coaches and students!

 What to wear: Comfortable attire.
 If you have a school uniform, you can wear it — many visitors do.

 What to bring: You do not need to bring any school materials with you.
 Bring any medications/inhalers that may be needed over course of your visit.
 We will also let the nurse know of medical concerns.